-11.8 Children should NOT and will NOT be asked to make a written statement themselves or to sign any records.
+11.9 Children should NOT and will NOT be asked to make a written statement themselves or to sign any records.

-11.9 All records of a child protection nature (handwritten or typed) are given to the DSLalert) before the end of the working day.
+11.10 All records of a child protection nature (handwritten or typed) are given to the DSL (or for online records a digital alert) before the end of the working day.
 These should be filed in individual pupil files in Chronological order and a Chronology of significant events should be maintained at the front of the file.

-11.10 No copies will be retained by the member of staff or volunteer
+11.11 No copies will be retained by the member of staff or volunteer